AromaKitsune/aromakitsune.github.io/pages/Wii-U-System-Font-Customization.md

       fontforge merge-fonts.py PopHappiness.ttf nintendo_NTLG-DB_002.ttf PopHappiness_Merged.ttf
     </p>

-    Note: Those are single line commands - they are wrapped so the whole commands can be seen for easy copy without horizontally scrolling.
+    Note: Those are single line commands - they are wrapped so the whole commands are displayed for easy copy without horizontally scrolling.

     The fonts have been merged as `PopHappiness_Merged.ttf`.